uniqkod/javadumpmngmt/mount-recovery.md

 ## Problem: Bind Mount Loss on Container Restart

-### What Happens When DaemonSet Restarts?
+### What Happens When StatefulSet Restarts?

-When the DaemonSet container stops or crashes:
+When the StatefulSet container stops or crashes:

 1. **Container dies** → Bind mount is removed from the host
 2. **Host path `/mnt/dump`** becomes an empty directory (or inaccessible)